-ESOL Communication I Communication Write Content

-5501 Skills I Skills II

-ESOL Academic

-Language

-Science/Math

-Elective

-Elective

-55 55.02100 Communication Skills I This course will focus on the acquisition of social and instructional language across the four language domains as prescribed in WIDA Standard 1.
+ESOL Communicatior Skills I ו Communication Skills II Write Content ESOL Academic SKIIIS II LJOL Language Science/Math Elective Elective 55 55.02100 Communication Skills I This course will focus on the acquisition of social and instructional language across the four language domains as prescribed in WIDA Standard 1.
 The suggested proficiency level of the student is PL 1-2.
 This course awards elective credit.

-55.02200 Communication Skills II This course is an expansion of Communication Skills I with the inclusion of some content language, particularly the discipline of English language arts.
-The five WIDA standards serve as its basis with emphasis upon proficiency in Standard 2 regarding the communication of information, ideas and concepts necessary for academic success in the content area of language arts.
+Sk ommunication ills II This course is an expansion of Communication Skills I with the inclusion of some content language, particularly the disciplin English language arts.
+The five WIDA standards serve as its ba with emphasis upon proficiency in Standard 2 regarding the communication of information, ideas and concepts necessary academic success in the content area of language arts.
 The suggested proficiency level of the student is PL 1-2.
-This course awards elective credit

-55 55.02300 Reading and Listening in the Content Areas This course supports and enhances literacy and listening skills necessary for success in the content areas.
+This cour awards elective credit cularly the discipline of dards serve as its basis and 2 regarding the concepts necessary for anguage arts.
+The t is PL 1-2.
+This course 55.02300 Lis ading and tening in the intent Areas This course supports and enhances literacy and listening skills necessary for success in the content areas.
 Guiding the course are the five basic WIDA Standards with particular emphasis on reading and listening skills in language arts, science, social studies and mathematics.
-The suggested proficiency level is PL 1- 3.
-This course awards elective credit.

-23.06700 Multicultural Literature and Composition The course focuses on world literature and informational texts by and about people of diverse ethnic backgrounds.
+The suggested proficiency level is PI 3.
+This course awards elective credit. s.
+Guiding the course articular emphasis on ts, science, social 23.06700 Multicultural Literature and Composition erature and The course focuses on world literature and informational texts by and about people of diverse ethnic backgrounds.
 Students explore themes of linguistic and cultural diversity by comparing, contrasting, analyzing, and critiquing writing styles and universal themes.
 The students write argumentative, expository, narrative, analytical, and response essays.
 A research component is critical.
 The students observe and listen critically and respond appropriately to written and oral communication.
 Conventions are essential for reading, writing, and speaking.
 Instruction in language conventions will, therefore, occur within the context of reading, writing, and speaking rather than in isolation.
 The students understand and acquire new vocabulary and use it correctly in reading, writing, and speaking.
 THIS COURSE MUST REFLECT THE GEORGIA STANDARDS OF EXCELLENCE.